amethyst/amethyst/book/src/getting-started.md

 ### Starter Project

 If you want to get running as quickly as possibly and start playing around with Amethyst, you can also use a starter project.
-These are specifically made for certain times of games, and will set you up with the groundwork needed to start right away.
+These are specifically made for certain types of games, and will set you up with the groundwork needed to start right away.
 The `README.md` file on these will include everything you need to know to run the starter project.

 > **Note:** Right now, the only starter available is for 2D games.
 This will expand over time, and offer more options for different types of games.